tarwn/lessthandot-hugo/blogs/content/posts/2012-01-25-automating-index-statistics-collection.md

 type: post
 date: 2012-01-25T11:26:00+00:00
 ID: 1506
-excerpt: 'Undeniably, the largest impact a database administrator can have on a database server’s performance is with indexing.
+excerpt: "Undeniably, the largest impact a database administrator can have on a database server's performance is with indexing.
 One index can mean the difference between a 30 minute overall time of execution or a few seconds overall time of execution.
-At the sa&hellip;'
+At the sa&hellip;"
 url: /index.php/datamgmt/dbprogramming/automating-index-statistics-collection/
 views:
   - 9447